 Data wrangling is a very practical skill that you will definitely need in your data science or bioinformatics work.
 It is all about getting data into the right format so it can be used by various downstream tools, plotted visually, or analyzed statistically.

 You can edit multiple lines at once in Sublime Text by holding down the option key while dragging across the lines.
 In the video I use this to select all of the “chr” prefixes and delete them, and there are many other ways to use this powerful text editor for some pretty extensive data wrangling.
-You can learn more about Sublime Text here.
+The video mentions Sublime Text, but I have since switched to VSCode, which has similar features.
+Either works well for this though!

 Excel has some decent data wrangling features that you can take advantage of